 Taxes are the main source of revenue for the government.
 There are a variety of taxes collected by the government.
-You might have heard about some of them like VAT (Value Added Tax), service tax, excise duty, income tax, property tax, customs duty etc. The taxes can broadly be classified into two categories: direct taxes and indirect taxes.
+You might have heard about some of them like Goods and Service Tax (GST), income tax, property tax, customs duty etc. The taxes can broadly be classified into two categories: direct taxes and indirect taxes.